-When you need to touch your child, make sure he sees you coming and that you tell him before you do anything.
+Make sure your child sees you coming and that you explain what you’re going to do.
 For instance, try saying things like, “I need to wash your hair.
 I’m going to drizzle water on your head first.”

-It can be hard not to feel rejected if your child doesn’t like casual hugs or having his hair stroked.
+It can be hard not to feel rejected if your child doesn’t like being hugged or other ways you’d typically show affection.
 But you might just have to find a different “in” to being affectionate.
 Check with your child—maybe a firm squeeze on the shoulder or a “pinky promise” can be your special way to say “I love you.”

-Physical contact can be a stressor for kids with tactile sensitivity.
+Physical contact can be a stressor for kids who are highly sensitive to touch.
 Teach your child it’s OK to set boundaries with friends and relatives.
 You can begin by modeling how to say it.
 For instance, “I’m not a big hugger, but I’m so glad to see you, Aunt Mabel!”

-If your child underreacts to touch, he may not recognize pain as you would expect.
-Point out events that are typically painful (a bumped head or minor burn).
-Explain that he should pay attention to them and tell an adult when they occur.
+When kids underreact to touch, they may not recognize pain as you would expect.
+Point out events that are typically painful (a bumped head or a minor burn).
+Explain that your child should pay attention to them and tell an adult when they occur.
 (You can also point out situations on TV or in real life when a child reacts to pain.)

 Undersensitive kids also need to be taught about situations they may not perceive as dangerous because they don’t “feel” them.
 That includes bitter cold weather and blazing heat.